verrazzano/docs/content/en/docs/guides/migrate/cert-manager.md

 {{< /clipboard >}}

 This will create a `LoadBalancer` service for the ingress controller by default.
-Take note of the NGINX `LoadBalancer` service IP as that will be needed in the examples.
+Take note of the NGINX `LoadBalancer` service IP address as that will be needed in the examples.

 {{< clipboard >}}
 <div class="highlight">